TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/inputoutput.rst

 .. index:: module: json

-Strings can easily be written to and read from a file.
+Strings can easily be written to and read kutoka a file.
 Numbers take a bit more effort, since the :meth:`read` method only returns strings, which will have to be passed to a function like :func:`int`, which takes a string like ``'123'`` and returns its numeric value 123.
 When you want to save more complex data